Monday, May 26, 2008

 5) She is a prostitute which means she has a certain utility that will make her worthless once accomplished;

-6) She is the mother, which points to a hijacking of Eve's promise;
+6) She is the mother, which points to a hijacking of Eve's promise from God;

 7) She is the mother of all abominations, which means she is the genesis of practices (in the name of spirituality) that make God gag;

-8) She is drunk on their blood of God's holy people, so she is a murderer of and the implacable enemy of true believers in Christ.
+8) She is drunk on their blood of God's holy people, so she is a murderer of and the implacable foe of true believers in Christ.

 Point #5 comes into especially clear focus in v.16.
 Even though the Whore represents perhaps the most successful of the Devil's stratagems through time, she actually deflects attention away from him and is thereby hated by him.
 It makes a lot of sense, for even in our contemporary culture, even the pimp hates the whore.